vfrride/call_for_proposals_2013/README.md

 3. Edit the `README.md` file and type a good description about your talk and about yourself
 4. Replace the dummy image with a picture of yourself that we can use to list you on the speakers page when you are accepted.
+(NOTE: We prefer a high resolution photo.
+There is no specific size requirement.
+We recommend that you avoid using something low-res, such as 50px x 50px avatar.)
+   )
 5. Create a pull request of your fork.
 Consider using the title of your talk as the pull request subject, as this makes the list of pull requests enticing to read.